Roper (company): Later years

 By 1933, the company had become the largest stove producer in the United States.
 The plant occupied a 40-acre site that included two miles of railroad sidings.
 In 1936, 60% of the company was bought by Sears, Roebuck, and Co. with the rest of its stock being purchased by the Florence Stove Company.
 For three years, the company name was the Florence-Wehrle Company, later being renamed to the Newark Stove Company in 1939.
 At that point, the company was the largest stove producer in the world.
 The company also produced artillery shells during World War II while producing stoves at the same time.

 Sears purchased the remaining 40% of the company in 1943 and during this period, the building was remodeled for $750,000.
 In 1951, the company produced artillery shells for the Korean War while the stoves were produced at the same time.
 The company started manufacturing lawnmowers in 1953.
 In 1958, the company was renamed to Newark Ohio Company.
 The company acquired the stove division of George D. Roper Company in 1964, later being named Roper.
 After the merger, Sears owned 33% of the company.

 Closure

-In February 1969, the company's office workers went on strike and the company later closed in the mid-1970s because of that and other problems.
+In February 1969, the company's office workers went on strike and the company later closed the Newark factory in the mid-1970s because of that and other problems, moving production out of state.
+During this period they claimed to be the world's largest manufacturer of lawn mowers.